National Training System (Australia)

-The National Training System is the Australian system for vocational education and training (VET) under the Australian Quality Training Framework (AQTF), in which employers, the States of Australia, and the Commonwealth Government, formalise a curriculum available for Registered Training Organisations (RTOs) to teach and assess the competency of students.
+The National Training System is the Australian system for vocational education and training (VET) under the VET Quality Framework (VQF), in which employers, the States of Australia, and the Commonwealth Government, formalise a curriculum available for Registered Training Organisations (RTOs) to teach and assess the competency of students.

 The Australian Quality Training Framework (AQTF) sets the standards for the operation of training organisations registered to deliver training services and to issue VET qualifications.
 Training products include national training packages and accredited courses which outline the qualifications, competencies and assessment criteria for specific areas of training.
 These two dimensions form the National Skills Framework.
 The National Quality Council is responsible for overseeing the effective operation of the Framework.
 Training received and certified under the framework is 'portable' across state boundaries and industries.

 All students doing nationally recognised training need to have a Unique Student Identifier (USI).

 Training organisations

 Australia has a system of Technical and Further Education colleges, which offers courses in most larger towns and cities at technical schools and community colleges.

 Additionally, individuals and companies can be accredited as a Registered Training Organisation and offer courses and modules of training.